Iowa Inheritance Tax

 There are situations where an Iowa inheritance tax return need not be filed.
 For estates with decedents dying on or after July 1, 2004, if an estate has no Iowa inheritance tax due and there is no obligation for the estate to file a federal estate tax return (even though real estate is involved) an Iowa inheritance tax return need not be filed if one of the following situations is applicable:

-3) All assets are passing by beneficiary designation pursuant to a trust and are intended to pass the decedent’s property at death or through a nonprobate transfer solely to individuals who are statutorily exempt from Iowa inheritance tax on shares received from a decedent based on their relationship to the decedent.
-The entire amount of property, interest in property, and income passing solely to the surviving spouse and to parents, grandparents, great-grandparents and other lineal ascendants, to children including legally adopted children and biological children entitled to inherit under the laws of this state, stepchildren and grandchildren, great-grandchildren and other lineal descendants is exempt from tax; or
+- All assets are passing by beneficiary designation pursuant to a trust and are intended to pass the decedent’s property at death or through a nonprobate transfer solely to individuals who are statutorily exempt from Iowa inheritance tax on shares received from a decedent based on their relationship to the decedent.
+The entire amount of property, interest in property, and income passing solely to the surviving spouse, lineal ascendants, lineal descendants, and stepchildren and their lineal descendants (for deaths on or after July 1, 2016) is exempt from tax.
+Lineal ascendants include parents, grandparents, and great-grandparents; and lineal descendants include children, grandchildren, and great-grandchildren, whether they were biological or legally- adopted; or

 Computing the Net Estate and Shares